 - Browser Extensions: Chrome and Firefox

-The Google Password Manager comes with many benefits, such as registration is done quickly, and making sure every account has a different password.
+The Google Password Manager comes with many benefits, such as registration being done quickly, and making sure every account has a different password.
 However, some feel that being tied into Google’s ecosystem may be considered a drawback.